Khara-ns/Treyni/README.md

     -To be fast and lightweight
     -Having a good and customizable design to match with the ricing of the WM -Being on arch repo
+    -Fix bugs already existing
+    -Have a better graphical interface (Transparency?)